top of page

 The King Island Scrubtit is a subspecies of the Tasmanian Scrubtit.
 It lives in tall, old growth melaleuca forest with good understory, foraging high up in the canopy.
 Shy and quiet it is hard to find and observe.

 Due to loss of habitat through fire and land clearing, it was listed with the EPBC Act as Critically Endangered in 2002, however, while a number of expeditions surveyed the remaining birds and observed a continued decline in population, no recovery work was commenced until 2019.
+Their estimated remaining population is between 50-100 individuals.

 King Island Brown Thornbill (CR)